 For many people, independent living can be the ideal choice to offer just the right amount of support based on your unique needs.
 Independent living communities are designed for active adults that are at or nearing their retirement years.
 Residents are healthy and care for their own needs, but enjoy a wide range of benefits within the community compared to living in a private home.
-Take a closer look at what it means to choose these locations and what you can expect from independent living communities in your area.
+Take a closer look at what it means to choose these locations and what you can expect from independent living communities in Port St. Lucie.

 Wellness Benefits of Independent Living

 Independent living communities provide people with a way to live in their own home or apartment, but they are within a community that provides for many of their services and needs.
 They are similar to 55+ retirement communities.
 In short, you gain the benefit of having your privacy and living your own life, but you have help with the services you need.
 This can ease stress caused by worrying about these items, relieve the physical burden of completing some tasks, and give you more time to pursue the things you love.

 The wellness benefits of independent living range from one person to the next.
 However, people who live in this type of community typically enjoy a more maintenance-free, carefree lifestyle than if they lived in a typical suburban neighborhood.
 The community takes care of outdoor and indoor maintenance, landscaping and appliance repair.
 It likely also provides meals for those times when residents prefer not to cook in their own kitchens.

 More importantly, independent living communities help residents remain active and engaged.
 Independent living communities often bring together a group of people that are likely to connect.
 Everyone is at a similar point in their lives, and many have children, family or friends that have moved to other areas.
 They all share a common interest in staying connected and experiencing life – an independent community is structured to make meeting friends easy and enjoyable.